NatanProtector/Operating-Systems-Lab/README.md

 A simple command-line shell for Linux with the following features:
 - Execute commands with arguments.
 - Command chaining (`;`), piping (`|`), and output redirection (`>`).
-- Support for background processes (`&`) and local variable declarations.
+- Support for background processes (`&`)
+- local variable declarations.

 ### 2. **Multithreaded Task Handler**
 A system for managing and executing multiple tasks concurrently, utilizing: